The Haagerup property is not invariant under quasi-isometry

 \subsection{The role of locally compact groups}

-For the convenience of the reader, we briefly outline ideas for Cornulier-Valette's equivalence \eqref{item:Haagerup} $\Leftrightarrow$ \eqref{item:hol_amenable} in Theorem~\ref{theorem:CVclassif} and Whyte's Theorem~\ref{theorem:QIclassif}~\eqref{case:folded} in the special case of our examples with an emphasis towards the role played by non-discrete locally compact groups.
+For the convenience of the reader, we briefly outline ideas behind Cornulier-Valette's equivalence \eqref{item:Haagerup} $\Leftrightarrow$ \eqref{item:hol_amenable} in Theorem~\ref{theorem:CVclassif}.
+Doing so we emphasize the role played by non-discrete locally compact groups.

 \begin{remark} The QI relation naturally extends to compactly generated locally compact (c.g.\ l.c.) groups, while ME makes sense for unimodular second countable locally compact (u.s.c.\ l.c.) groups.
-All invariants mentioned in the introduction extend naturally to these larger settings, with the caveat that amenability is a QI invariant only within \emph{unimodular} c.g.\ l.c.\ groups (see \cite{KyedPetersenVaes13} for the ME invariance of ratio of $L^2$-Betti numbers). \end{remark}
+All invariants mentioned in the introduction extend naturally to these larger settings, with the caveat that amenability is a QI invariant only within \emph{unimodular} c.g.\ l.c.\ groups (see \cite{KyedPetersenVaes13} for the ME invariance of the ratio of $L^2$-Betti numbers). \end{remark}

 Recall the definitions of the groups $\Gamma, \Lambda$ and the matrices $H,P,E \in \SL_2(\RR)$ from the previous section.
 Let $\varphi : F_2 \to \SL_2(\RR)$ and $\psi : F_3 \to \SL_2(\RR)$ be homomorphisms mapping a basis of $F_2$ to $(H,P)$, respectively a basis of $F_3$ to $(H,P,E)$.
-Finally, let $G = \RR_2 \rtimes_\varphi F_2$ and $L = \RR_2 \rtimes_\psi F_3$.
+Finally, let $G = \RR^2 \rtimes_\varphi F_2$ and $L = \RR^2 \rtimes_\psi F_3$.

-To show that $\Gamma$ has the Haagerup property Cornulier and Valette realize $\Gamma$ as a discrete subgroup in the locally compact group $\Aut(T) \times G$ where $T$ is the ($6$-regular) Bass-Serre tree of the graph of groups $\Af$.
-They then proceed to show that $G$ has the Haagerup property, and since so does $\Aut(T)$, then $\Gamma$ has the Haagerup property.
+To show that $\Gamma$ has the Haagerup property Cornulier and Valette realize $\Gamma$ as a discrete subgroup in the locally compact group $\Aut(T) \times G$ where $T$ is the ($6$-regular) Bass-Serre tree of the graph of groups $\Af$; it is known that $\Aut(T)$ has the Haagerup property.
+They proceed to show that $G$ has the Haagerup property, so that $\Gamma$ also has the Haagerup property.
 On the other hand, the group $\Lambda$ contains a finite index subgroup of $\ZZ^2 \rtimes \SL_2(\ZZ)$ which has property (T) relative to the subgroup $\ZZ^2$, so that $\Lambda$ cannot have the Haagerup property.

-Concerning quasi-isometry, we note that in the forthcoming paper \cite{CaretteTessera14} the author and Tessera use successive cocompact embeddings in (not necessarily unimodular) locally compact groups to show that $\Gamma$ is quasi-isometric to $G$ and $\Lambda$ is quasi-isometric to $L$.
-Thus, our use of Whyte's result may be reduced to providing a quasi-isometry between the two semidirect products $G$ and $L$.
-To do this, Whyte \cite{Whyte10} produces a carefully chosen bilipschitz bijection $\eta : F_2 \to F_3$ such that there is a compact $K \subset \SL_2(R)$ with the property that $\psi(g) \varphi(\eta(g))^{-1} \in K$ for each $g \in F_2$.
-This enables him to lift $\eta$ to a fiber-preserving quasi-isometry $\tilde \eta : G \to L$.
-To produce the bijection, essential use is made of the fact that the maps $\psi$ and $\varphi$ are not proper.